 If you're looking to unlock long-term capital gains, all you have to do is exercise your pre-IPO stock options.
 You just need to decide whether it’s worth it.

 It’s a trade-off: you invest the costs of exercising today, so you can earn much more in the IPO.

 To make the call, you’ll want to do a bit of financial planning.
-What’s the difference of long-term capital gains for you personally, and what would it cost for you to exercise?
+What’s the difference between long-term capital gains and what would it cost for you to exercise?